-I received this book for free from Author in exchange for an honest review.
+I received this book for free from Author for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Paris, Rue des Martyrs by Adria Cimino

 Barnes & Noble* | Amazon Kindle* | Amazon Paperback*

 Four strangers in Paris.
 Each one is on a quest: to uncover a family secret, to grasp a new chance at love, to repair mistakes of the past.
 Four stories entwine, four quests become one, as their paths cross amid the beauty, squalor, animation and desolation of a street in Paris, the Rue des Martyrs.

 Rafael’s search for his birth mother leads him to love and grim family secrets.
 Cecile’s view of herself as an unsatisfied housewife is radically changed by the promise of a passionate liaison.
 Andre, an aging actor, troubled by the arrival of the son he abandoned years ago, must make a choice, to either lose his son forever or put aside pride and seek redemption.
 Mira travels to Paris to begin a new life and forget about love… or so she intends.